Gifts - Graduation and Celebrations

 New York: Henry Holt and Company, 1936.

 First edition of Frost’s Pulitzer Prize-winning collection of verse.
-Octavo, original maroon cloth.
-Boldly signed by Robert Frost on the front free endpaper.
-Near fine in a near fine dust jacket.
+Octavo, original maroon cloth with gilt titles to the spine and front panel.
+Presentation copy, inscribed by the author on the front free endpaper, "For Richard Brooks to make him make some books too Robert Frost Boston 1940".
+Near fine in a very good dust jacket.

 -